Sea Kayak with Orcas - Limited Space Remaining for 2023

 Robson Bight Orca Preserve, Sea Kayaking, Hiking

-You will paddle to Robson Bight Orca Preserve as well as to First Nations pictograph sites on various days of your trip.
+We will paddle towards the boundary of Robson Bite Ecological Reserve as well as to First Nations pictograph sites on various days of your trip.
 Orcas can appear at any time on our tour.
 Killer whales can cover dozens of miles per day and often swim up, down, and around the strait hunting salmon or playing.
 You can also spot eagles, seals, porpoises or other marine mammals or seabirds at any time.
 Our guides use hydrophones when the orcas are in view so that you can thrill to the orcas vocalizing to each other underwater!
 Evenings and dinner will be spent relaxing in camp around a cozy campfire, toasting the day's adventures and listening to the guides spin tales and recount local legends.
 Orcas blowing offshore makes for a spectacular lullaby.

 Day 6